walterxie/MEP-tutorial/README.md

 chain.

 <figure>
-	<a name="fig:Tracer1"></a>
 	<img style="width:80.0%;" src="figures/Tracer1.png" alt="Tracer1">
 	<figcaption>Figure 11: A screenshot of Tracer for a short chain length.</figcaption>
 </figure>
 <br>

 Here you can see how the samples are correlated.
-There are 2500 samples in the trace (we ran the MCMC for steps sampling every 400) but adjacent samples often tend to have similar values.
-The ESS for the prior is about `56`, so we are only getting 1 independent sample to every `56 ~ 2500/45` actual samples).
+There are 2000 samples in the trace (we ran the MCMC for steps sampling every 500) but adjacent samples often tend to have similar values.
+The ESS for the `clockRate` is about `34`, after removing 10% burn-in.
+So we are only getting 1 independent sample to every `52 ~ 1800/34` actual samples).
-With a short run such as this one, it may also be the case that the default burn-in of 10% of the chain length is inadequate.
+With a short run such as this one, it may also be the case that the default burn-in (10%) of the chain length is inadequate.
 Not excluding enough of the start of the chain as burn-in will render estimates of ESS unreliable.

 The simple response to this situation is that we need to run the chain for longer.
-Given the lowest ESS (e.g. for the constant coalescent parameter) is `56`, it would suggest that we have to run the chain for at least 4 times the length to get reasonable ESSs that are `>200`.
+Given the lowest ESS (e.g. for the constant coalescent parameter) is `24`, it would suggest that we have to run the chain for at least 8 times the length to get reasonable ESSs that are `>200`.

-So let’s go back to BEAUti, set the chain length to 6000000 and log every 5000 in the `MCMC`panel, and rename the log file to `RSV2-long.log` and tree log file name to `RSV2-long.trees`.
+So let’s go back to BEAUti, set the chain length to 8000000 and log every 4000 in the `MCMC`panel, and rename the log file to `RSV2-long.log` and tree log file name to `RSV2-long.trees`.
 Then we can create a new BEAST XML file `RSV2-long.xml` with a longer chain length.